preservim/vim-lexical/README.markdown

 * `«CTRL-X» «CTRL-T»` - thesaurus lookup, using `«CTRL-P»` and `«CTRL-N»` to navigate.

-For convenient _Normal_ mode thesaurus lookup from the cursor position, you can define a key:
+For convenient _Normal_ mode thesaurus lookup from the cursor position, you can define a key in your `.vimrc`:

 ```vim
 let g:lexical#thesaurus_key = '<leader>t'